primesearch/cofact/README.md

-Fermat-PRP test, the `gwnum` library provides better, multi-threaded performance. `cofact` does not save interim results however, so for any Mersenne exponent greater than a million, a dedicated piece of software such as Prime95 or GPUowl will provide save and restart functionality, and may generate a proof which cofact can then utilise.
+Fermat-PRP test, the `gwnum` library provides better, multi-threaded performance. `cofact` does not save interim results however, so for any Mersenne exponent greater than a million, a dedicated piece of software such as Prime95 or GPUowl will provide save and restart functionality, and may generate a proof which cofact can then utilise whenever new factors are discovered.

 ## Full list of features / command line options

 Long command line options use the same format for the parameter, if one is required (usually a filename, number, or string).

 Short option   | Long option          | Function
 ---------------|----------------------|---------
 -a             |--all-residues        | Print residues for every modular squaring.
 -b             |--binary              | Output final residues in binary.
--c _filename_  |--check-proof         | Check a VDF proof by computing the Fermat-PRP/Suyama A residue.
+-c _filename_  |--check-proof         | Check a VDF proof by computing the Fermat-PRP/Suyama $A$ residue for direct comparison.
+(This can be lengthy for large exponents; most often you will want to use `-u` or `--use-proof` below.)
 -d             |--debug               | Print debug information.
--h             |--help                | Print basic help (-hv and -h -sv are increasingly verbose).
+-h             |--help                | Print basic help (`-hv` and `-h -sv` are increasingly verbose).
 -i             |--interim-residues    | Print interim residues at various points.
--j             |--report-json         | Print a `JSON` report string for a Mersenne cofactor test.
-User and computer names can be entered into the string (see `-w` and `-q`).
+-j             |--report-json         | Print a `JSON` report string for a Mersenne cofactor test, to allow submission of cofactor results.
+PrimeNet user and computer names may be entered into the string (see `-w` and `-q`).
+If a proof file is used, it will be verified to ensure the final residue can be correctly generated from the file.
 -k             |--known-factors       | Use known factors of Fermat numbers (as of 2012) in place of supplying them after the exponent.
 -m             |--mod-c               | Reduce Suyama $A$ and $B$ values, modulo $C$ and print residues.
 -o             |--octal               | Print Selfridge–Hurwitz residues in octal as well as decimal.